Klipper3d/klipper/docs/Status_Reference.md

   to access the x, y, z, and e components of this position (eg, `position.x`).
 - `extruder`: The name of the currently active extruder.
-For example, in a macro one could use `printer[printer.toolhead.extruder].target` to get the target temperature of the current extruder.
+For example, in a macro one could use `printer.toolhead.extruder.target` to get the target temperature of the current extruder.
 - `homed_axes`: The current cartesian axes considered to be in a "homed" state.
 This is a string containing one or more of "x", "y",